jsalignon/cactus/docs/1_Intro/Quick_start.md

 In general, scrolling through [Nextflow’s documentation](https://www.nextflow.io/docs/latest/index.html) can help resolving most issues.

 The general process to resolve a crashing pipeline is to go to the folder indicated in the crash report, launch the appropriate container, and run the lines of codes indicated in the crash report.
 This way one can try to identify and solve the issue.
-Example:
+For example, when using singularity containers one can use these commands:

 ```
 cd work/59/8a6fb9*